jayanthi-gomas/Self-Watering-System/README.md

 ## Result
 - [Video representation of the Self Watering System](https://www.youtube.com/watch?v=RnN0Dnwo7GA)
+- We managed to reach almost every goal that were created in the beginning of the project.
+The first three goals: Goals of our project were all completed.
+- In the goals that were related to the Blynk application we managed to implement a function that let us monitor if the soil moisture was high or low.
+- In addition to this, the Blynk application made it possible to controll the water pump via Wi-Fi.
+- The value of being able to operate the water pump is that if there is anything wrong with the sensor, it is possible to water manualy.

 ## Sources
 This is some of the sources that we have looked at before we have started our project.